Peru: Bodies of Water

 Tumbes River (Río Tumbes): The Tumbes River is located in the northernmost region of Peru and forms part of the border with Ecuador.
 It is a short but essential river that supports agricultural activities in the Tumbes region.

-Zarumilla River (Río Zarumilla): The Zarumilla River forms part of the border between Peru and Ecuador in the northernmost region of Peru.
+Zarumilla River (Río Zarumilla): In the northernmost region of Peru, the Zarumilla River forms part of the border between Peru and Ecuador.
 It flows into the Pacific Ocean and is significant for the local agricultural economy.

-Colca River (Río Colca): The Colca River is significant in southern Peru, flowing through the Colca Canyon, one of the world's deepest canyons.
+Colca River (Río Colca): The Colca River is significant in southern Peru.
+It flows through the Colca Canyon, one of the world's deepest canyons.
 The river's headwaters lie in the Andean mountains, and it runs through the high-altitude landscapes of the Andes before joining the Majes River.

 Juruá River (Rio Juruá): The Juruá River is a major river in western South America, flowing through Peru and Brazil.
 Originating in the Peruvian Andes, it traverses dense rainforests and vast floodplains, eventually joining the Amazon River in Brazil.